1uckyneo/jagdai/packages/jagdai/README.md

 The `update` command updates `count` to the number from the `update` argument, and if `count` and the `update` argument are already equal, it emits an `updateFail` event (calling itself) to indicate that `count` cannot be updated.

-Similar to `query` and `command`, if you want to subscribe to this event in a component, you need to bind the event to a field of the `event` object.
+Similar to `query` and `command`, if you want to subscribe to this event in components, you need to bind the event to a field of the `event` object.

 The return value of `create` has a `useEvent` field, which is used to subscribe to events in the store from components.